-109. Leaf Spots.
+112. Leaf Spots.
 These are diseases which are most common and conspicuous on the leaves.
 They also occur on leaf stalks and on the fruit stems.
 These diseases reduce the vigor of the plants and, in severe attacks, practically ruin the plantation.
-In fruiting plantations, spray with 8-12-100 bordeaux (refer to Sections 9 and 10 for instructions for making bordeaux) before blossoming and repeat 10 days or two weeks later.
+In fruiting plantations, spray with 8-12-100 bordeaux (refer to sections 9 and 10 for instructions for making bordeaux) before blossoming and repeat 10 days or two weeks later.
 Young plantations or those which are not producing fruit should be sprayed whenever necessary to keep the diseases under control.
-Mowing and burning the leaves after harvest, the removal of diseased leaves before the plants are set, and the planting of resistant varieties are also methods of control.
+Mowing and burning the leaves after harvest, and the removal of diseased leaves before the plants are set, are also methods of control.